 Companies using divide strategies target companies with premium offers and strong brand equity, to quality and valuable customers.
-They can not offer their competitors, and types of competitive advantage and sustainability.
+They can not offer their competitors, any type of competitive advantage and sustainability.

 4. Low-cost strategies

-Sometimes the most effective competitive strategies are to provide the lowest cost for a product or service with a list with examples of the main generic types of corporate strategies and competitive strategies.
+Sometimes the most effective competitive strategies are to provide the lowest cost for a product or service with a list of examples of the main generic types of corporate strategies and competitive strategies.

-This creates an advantage over the competitors, because considering why many consumers first decide to buy the price of a product or service.
+This creates an advantage over the competitors because considers why many consumers first decide to buy the price of a product or service.
 Low-cost strategy is one of the significant types of competitive strategy examples for market leaders.

 A low-cost strategy requires developing ways to reduce the cost of production without sacrificing quality.
 Customers do not buy a cheap but badly made product or poorly distributed service.